johnser/BlueProx/README.md

  - Always make things that you can take apart!
 The OEM key and the Nano V2 have connectors/headers to allow for disassembly and reprogramming.
  - The DC to DC converter has electrical tape on its bottom and is secured to the OBD-II connector with adhesive.
 Its not easy to remove, but since the other two components have connectors, it's no big deal.
  - The 2N2222 transistors and 100 kΩ resistors are directly soldered on the OEM key.
-There was no other way to fit everything inside the OBD-II housing otherwise!
+There was no other way to fit everything  inside the OBD-II housing otherwise.

 ![enter image description here](https://user-images.githubusercontent.com/17463970/80719135-e4c13a80-8aaf-11ea-9e7b-873ea2ab90f6.png)
 > Note that this isn't the final wiring harness of BlueProx.
 D4 is not connected in these pictures.
 The resistors were also wrapped in electrical tape in the final iteration